 The Clinical Fellows Program began operation at the University of Baltimore School of Law within its Clinical Program in academic year 1995-96.

-The University of Baltimore School of Law invites applications for a Fellowship in its Civil Advocacy Clinic to start on or about December 1, 2013.
+The University of Baltimore School of Law invites applications for Fellowships in its Immigrant Rights Clinic and Family Law Clinic to start on or about July 1, 2014.
 This public interest fellowship program offers practicing attorneys exposure to law school clinical teaching.
-For more information, please click here.

 education and to make the transition from the practice of law to legal education.
 The educational goals of the program are to provide an opportunity to strengthen legal practice skills, to reflect on legal practice, to learn clinical teaching methodology under the supervision of experienced faculty and to develop scholarship interests.
 Past fellows have gone on to positions as faculty members in law schools around the country.